 Length of Efficacy | 1 month |

-Cheristin Flea Spot Treatment for Cats is a monthly topical solution that will begin killing fleas within 30 minutes of application and will have taken care of 98 to 100 percent of the fleas within 12 hours.
+Cheristin Flea Spot Treatment for Cats is a monthly topical solution that will begin killing fleas within 30 minutes of application and will take care of 98% to 100% of the fleas within 12 hours.
 The formula is non-greasy, making it easier to apply than some other topical solutions.

 10. Advantage II Flea Spot Treatment for Cats